Red-J/User-agent-Finder/README.md

 Know your target is primordial to attack them

-Run you local server and go to this page (background actually optimised for ps4)
+Run https://red-j.github.io/User-agent-Finder/ or run your local server and go to this page (background actually optimised for ps4)

 Sample of result: